csaq6030/ParSys_LP/exercise01/solutions/README.md

 Optimization 1:

 In the constructor of the identity matrix the inner loop can be removed.
-The vector can be resized with a second parameter corresponding to the initialization value of the new elements (0s).
+The vector can be inicialized instead of being resized.
 Subsequently the 1s can be written.
+The value n is dacalred as a const.

 Optimization 2: